Virginia Museum of Fine Arts: Virginia Museum Theatre

 The company became known as VMT Rep (for "repertory").
 Fowler attracted national notice in 1973 with his production of Macbeth, starring E.G. Marshall.
 Critic Clive Barnes of The New York Times hailed it as the "'Fowler Macbeth'... "splendidly vigorous... probably the goriest Shakespearean production I have seen since Peter Brook's 'Titus Andronicus'."
 As Fowler heightened the professional quality of the theater, VMT led Richmond into what some recall as a golden age of theater.
+In 1974 the VMT staged a celebrated production of Purlie that was directed by Albert Reyes and choreographed by Nat Horne.

-The company commissioned and produced eight American and World premieres, introducing new plays by Americans Romulus Linney and A.R.
+The company commissioned and produced eight American and world premieres, introducing new plays by Americans Romulus Linney and A.R.
 Gurney, as well as by major foreign authors, such as Harold Pinter, Joe Orton, Athol Fugard, and Peter Handke.
 In 1975, the Soviet Arts Consul provided coverage on Moscow Television for Fowler's U.S premiere of Maxim Gorky's Our Father (originally Poslednje in Russian).
 This VMT production transferred to New York City, where it premiered at the Manhattan Theater Club.

 Over eight years, VMT's subscription audience increased from 4,300 to 10,000 patrons.
 Fowler resigned in 1977 after a dispute with VMFA administration over the content in VMT's premiere of Romulus Linney's Childe Byron.

 Artistic directors Tom Markus (1978-1985) renamed the company and its playhouse "TheatreVirginia".
 As with all American professional not-for-profit performing arts organizations, TheatreVirginia ran mounting deficits for years.
 Despite this, artistic director Terry Burgler (1986-1999), who succeeded him, had a successful operation.
 He later became a co-founder in 2004 of the Ohio Shakespeare Festival.